ahotchkin/ahotchkin.github.io/_posts/2020-11-01-how_katie_couric_inspired_my_react_redux_project.markdown

 ---
 layout: post
 title:      "How Katie Couric Inspired My React Redux Project"
-date:       2020-11-01 16:34:47 +0000
+date:       2020-11-01 11:34:47 -0500
 permalink:  how_katie_couric_inspired_my_react_redux_project
 ---

 The time had finally come, after months (and months) of learning and coding, to build my final project.
 This was my chance to show off everything I had learned up to this point, all the way from the beginning days of Ruby to the final days of React and Redux.
 And what a journey it has been!
 The only question that remained: What could I possibly create to showcase my newfound talents?
 As usual, Katie Couric had the answer.

 A little context: While quarantining I stumbled across the 2014 documentary Fed Up, a deep-dive into the American Food Industry and the negative effects it may or may not be having on our health.
 It was eye-opening and, to be honest, quite alarming.
 Long-story short, we have a bit of a problem here in America with our diets, and I was no exception.
 At the end of the documentary Ms. Couric challenged me to go 10 days without added sugar.
-That seemed unreasonable, so instead I decided on trying to go one week without any processed foods.
-While seven days without Cheez-Its would be grueling, to say the least, I figured I would give it a shot.
-One week went by, and I surprisingly felt pretty good, so I tried for a second week.
+That seemed unreasonable, so instead I decided to attempt one week without any processed foods.
+Although seven days without Cheez-Its was pretty grueling, the week passed, and I surprisingly felt pretty good.
+I decided to try for week two.
 Essentially this catapulted me into a health documentary rabbit hole that <strike>scared</strike> inspired me to start eating cleaner.

 <iframe src="https://giphy.com/embed/RKRqGJinGNjIzNRy4P" width="480" height="247" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/ron-swanson-so-what-whats-your-point-RKRqGJinGNjIzNRy4P">via GIPHY</a></p>